Ulflander/compendium-js/README.md

 # NextNlpJs

-English Natural Language Processing for Node.js and the browser.
-Focused on providing a usefull and accurate representation of text.
+Natural Language Processing for Node.js and the browser.
+Focused on providing a useful and accurate analysis of English text.

 Minimal version targeted size for a stable version is ~100k (minified, it's about 70k as of March 31, 2015).